anthony2025/react-mxmaps/README.md

 [![forthebadge](http://forthebadge.com/images/badges/you-didnt-ask-for-this.svg)](http://forthebadge.com)

 This is a solution, and in depth explanation, to a coding challenge solved using React, Node, and Google Maps API's.
-We are given a list of ~250 very ambiguous addresses, and three user stories.
+We are given a list of ~250 very ambiguous addresses to render in a map.
+What started as a simple React exercise turned into a complex problem of geocoding innacurate addresses.

 The demo is live at: [https://mxmaps.anthonyascencio.me](https://mxmaps.anthonyascencio.me)